Thruster (Kettlebell)

 Thruster (Kettlebell) — who it's best for

-Intermediate athletes familiar with kettlebell rack.
+Intermediate athletes comfortable with kettlebell rack position and cleans.

 How to Program the Thruster (Kettlebell)